polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 10: Create and configure the sapmnt share

-In this task, you will create and configure the **sapmnt** share by using Azure Files
+In this task, you will create and configure the **sapmnt** share by using Azure Files.

-1. On the lab computer, in the Azure portal, click **+ Create a resource**
+1. On the lab computer, in the Azure portal, click **+ Create a resource**.

 1. On the **New** blade, in the **Search the Marketplace** text box, type **Storage account** and, in the list of results, click **Storage account**.